public-awesome/constellations-book/src/tokens/README.md

 # Tokens

-## All attributes for all tokens for a given collection
+Tokens contains all NFT tokens.
+Always use a collection filter or the query will be slow

 ```
 query Tokens {